Robert Bresson: Artistic minimalism

-Bresson published Notes on the Cinematographer in 1975, in which he argues for a unique sense of the term "cinematography".
+Bresson published a collection of aphorisms and reflections in 1975 titled Notes on the Cinematographer (Notes sur le cinématographe), in which he argues for a unique sense of the term "cinematography".
 For him, cinematography is the higher function of cinema.
 While a movie is in essence "only" filmed theatre, Bresson defines cinematography as an attempt to create a new language of moving images and sounds.
 His early artistic focus was to separate the language of cinema from that of the theater, which often relies heavily upon the actor's performance to drive the work.
 Film scholar Tony Pipolo writes that "Bresson opposed not just professional actors, but acting itself," preferring to think of his actors as 'models'.
-In Notes on the Cinematographer (Notes sur le cinématographe; also published in English as Notes on the Cinematograph), a collection of aphorisms written by Bresson, the director succinctly defines the difference between the two:
+In Notes on the Cinematographer, Bresson succinctly defines the difference between the two:

 HUMAN MODELS: movement from the exterior to the interior. [...]

 ACTORS: movement from the interior to the exterior.

 Bresson further elaborates on his disdain for acting by appropriating a remark Chateaubriand had made about 19th century poets and applying it to actors: "what they lack is not naturalness, but Nature."
 For Bresson, "to think it's more natural for a movement to be made or a phrase to be said like this than like that" is "absurd", and "nothing rings more false in film [...] than the overstudied sentiments" of theater.

 With his 'model' technique, Bresson's actors were required to repeat multiple takes of each scene until all semblances of 'performance' were stripped away, leaving a stark effect that registers as both subtle and raw.
 This, as well as Bresson's restraint in musical scoring, would have a significant influence on minimalist cinema.
 In the academic journal CrossCurrents, Shmuel Ben-gad wrote: